 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 While naming your male puppy may not have the same lifetime significance as naming a baby boy, it’s a name you and your new puppy will be living with for a long time, so it deserves some thought.
-A good boy dog name can actually enhance his responsiveness and improve communication between you over a lifetime.
+A good boy dog name can actually enhance your dog’s responsiveness and improve communication between you over a lifetime.

 How to Choose the Right Male Dog Name